-Existing learners will take priority over new where they are continuing on the same course (Year 1 to Year 2) or course area (Level 1 to Level 2 in same subject).
+Existing learners will take priority over new where they are continuing on the same course (Year 1 to Year 2), course area (Level 1 to Level 2 in same subject) or wishing to go to a new area in the college.
+The priority over new students will be through the 'Moving On Process', should a learner not engage in this process or not wish to return to the College in this process they will not get priority over other applicants should they subsequently apply as a new applicant through the website.